 - Period of time covered by the visit

-- Payment offered, including what travel expenses will be covered, original receipt requirements, car rental restrictions on insurance, air fare class allowed, lodging and meal payment.
+- Covered expenses, including travel and original receipt requirements, car rental restrictions on insurance, air fare class allowed, lodging, and meal payments.
 To review Stanford policy on these items, refer to Administrative Guide Policy 5.4.2: Business and Travel Expenses.

 - Type of visa required (J-1) and steps involved, including the approximate time the DS-2019 (visa approval document) will be received.
 The DS-2019 must be taken to the consulate in the visitor's country to obtain the visa and must be carried with the visitor to the United States.
 Refer to the Bechtel International Center website for more information.